merce-fra/fast-dds-patch/README.md

 ## Installation

 Follow the procedure to modify Fast-DDS on **your remote agents not on the host machine**:
-* Go to your ROS2 src folder and erase your current Fast-DDS repository
+* Go to your ROS2 src folder and create a backup of your current Fast-DDS repository
 * Download Fast-DDS repo (targeting our current tag but it should work with the most recent version too)
 * apply the patch to the EDPClient.cpp file

 ```
 $ cd <your_ros2_ws>/src
-$ rm eProsima/Fast-DDS (if present)
+$ mv eProsima/Fast-DDS eProsima/Fast-DDS_backup (if present)
 $ git clone git@github.com:merce-fra/fast-dds-patch.git
 $ vcs import ../ < fast-dds.repos
 $ cp EDPClient.patch ../eProsima/Fast-DDS